Who's on Have I Got News For You? 2020 continues tonight with these guests

-Have I Got News For You continues its new 2020 series tonight (Friday, May 22) on BBC One from 9PM.
+Have I Got News For You concludes its new 2020 series tonight (Friday, May 29) on BBC One from 9PM.

-Episode 8 (May 22) of the new series of Have I Got News For You will be hosted by Charlie Brooker.
+Episode 9 (May 29) of the new series of Have I Got News For You will be hosted by Martin Clunes.

-He guest presents the sixth episode of the 59th series with guests Dr Hannah Fry and Mark Steel joining regular team captains Ian Hislop and Paul Merton.
+He guest presents the ninth and final episode of the 59th series with guests Janet Street-Porter and Fin Taylor joining regular team captains Ian Hislop and Paul Merton.

 The current series will film virtually and without an audience.
 A spokesperson for the show said: “Currently, [production company] Hat Trick is planning to go ahead & film HIGNFY without a studio audience, given the latest advice and guidelines.